SDSU Fulbright U.S. Student Program

 Since 2005, over 100 SDSU students have received U.S. Fulbright grants.

 Current students and recent alumni can apply through SDSU.
-To learn more, attend an SDSU information session.
-General information about the various grant options and selection criteria is available at the U.S. Fulbright Student Program website.
+To learn more, attend an SDSU info session in the spring semester.
+General information about the various grant options and selection criteria is available at the Fulbright U.S. Student Program website.

 • Be a U.S. citizen at the time of application